 Now that you know that the “natural” alcohol percentage of sake sits at around 20%, you might be wondering: Why does the alcohol content of sake vary so widely?

-In addition to smoothing out the flavor, there’s an economic incentive to keep the alcohol percentages of sake lower.
+In addition to smoothing out how sake tastes, there’s an economic incentive to keep the alcohol percentages of sake lower.

 To qualify as sake, Japanese liquor tax laws require that the brew be no more than 22% ABV.